Semester 2 update: SAF is open for applications from first-time applicants only from Wednesday 26th March at 9am - Thursday 27th March at 6pm.

 There are two SAF funding streams at Maynooth University:

-The HEAR/Access SAF - Certain students supported by the Maynooth University Access Programme (MAP) are eligible for financial support from the HEAR/ACCESS SAF and will be contacted by MAP in mid-October to apply before the end of October.
-Please review the Eligibility Criteria below.
-Students who are eligible for this fund may also apply to the General SAF.
+The HEAR/Access SAF - Certain students supported by the Maynooth University Access Programme (MAP) are eligible for financial support from the HEAR/ACCESS SAF and were contacted by MAP in mid-October to apply before the end of October.

 Eligibility criteria for General SAF